moramaan/reborn-app-backend/README.md

 - **Laravel 11**: A robust PHP framework for building scalable web applications.
 - **Cloudinary**: A cloud-based image and video management service.
 - **MySQL**: A reliable and powerful relational database management system.
+- **Auth0**: A flexible, drop-in solution to add authentication and authorization services to your applications.

 ## Features

 - User Authentication and Authorization
+  - Implemented with Auth0 login
+  - Backend decodes JWT bearer tokens sent by the frontend where Auth0 login occurs
 - Product Listings
 - Product searches by name and/or filters
 - Image Upload and Management